 What is the average car insurance cost?

-There are a wide variety of factors that influence how much car insurance costs, which makes it difficult to get an accurate idea of what the average person pays for car insurance.
-According to the American Auto Association (AAA), the average cost to insure a sedan in 2016 was $1222 a year, or approximately $102 per month.
-Keep in mind that this is a ballpark figure based on nationally collected data; depending on your situation, it could be more or less.
+How much is average car insurance?
+There are a wide variety of factors that influence that cost, which makes it difficult to get an accurate idea of what the average person pays for car insurance.
+According to the American Auto Association (AAA), the average cost to insure a mid-size sedan in 2020 was $1245 a year, or approximately $104 per month.1 Keep in mind that this is a ballpark figure based on nationally collected data; depending on your situation, it could be more or less.

 So, how do I get car insurance?

 Getting a car insurance estimate from Nationwide has never been easier.
-Visit our car insurance quote section and enter your zip code to begin the auto insurance quote process.
+Get a free car insurance quote today.
+Simply enter your zip code to begin the auto insurance quote process.
 Within a few minutes, you’ll have an auto insurance estimate based on your specific circumstances.
 You can also talk to a Nationwide agent and get a quote over the phone.